volodymyrhudyma/blog/content/blog/2020-11-16-7-reasons-why-every-programmer-should-have-a-blog.md

 ## Build a Personal Brand

-It does not matter if you are an employee or a business owner, building a personal brand is no less important if you want to be considered as a skilled professional in your area of expertise.
+Whether you are an employee or a business owner, building a personal brand and promoting yourself is no less important if you want to be considered a professional in your field.

+By providing a value, you build trust between people and yourself, which leads to becoming more competitive, getting higher paid jobs, winning better projects, working with better customers, etc.

 ## Build Connection Network

 ## Increase an Income

+Everyone wants a higher income in order to earn a better living and provide for the family.

+How can a blog help to achieve this goal?

+As it was mentioned earlier, being visible on the Internet and considered an expert in a particular field allows you to be more competitive and have a better chance of getting a better job or business deal.

+Apart from that, a blog is your own project, which can also be a source of income.

+There are many ways to make money from blogging, like:

+* Showing ads
+* Selling affiliate links
+* Producing and selling online courses, digital products
+* Doing collaborations with other bloggers

+But it is a long way from the beginnings to the point where you can actually make a living from it.

 ## Practice Consistency